wolverdude/GenSON/README.rst

 GenSON Python API
 -----------------

-``SchemaBuilder`` is the basic schema generator class. ``SchemaBuilder`` objects can be loaded up with existing schemas and objects before being serialized.
+``SchemaBuilder`` is the basic schema generator class. ``SchemaBuilder`` instances can be loaded up with existing schemas and objects before being serialized.

 .. code-block:: python